jmscslgroup/catvehicle/docs/source/rosinstallation.rst

 +++++++++++++++++++++++++

 If you have gone this far, you should have Ubuntu 20.04.2.0 LTS running.
+If you do not have Ubuntu 20.04 LTS, please go back to the installation :doc:`ubuntuinstall`.

 In this section we will be installing and making sure that ROS is running.
 You may visit the official site at `Ubuntu install of ROS Noetic <http://wiki.ros.org/noetic/Installation/Ubuntu>`_